Obsidian ebony

 Obsidian Ebony: A Sustainable Alternative for the Music Industry

-ThermalWood Canada’s Journey to Innovation
+ThermalWood Canada’s Journey

-The Challenges of Traditional Ebony
+The Problem with Traditional Ebony

 The Birth of Obsidian Ebony

-Why Obsidian Ebony Works for Musicians
+Why Musicians Choose Obsidian Ebony

-Scaling Up for the Industry
+Scaling Up for Global Demand

 Hear what the experts have to say!